 Published: May 2013 by Harper Voyager

-Version: Paperback from publisher (review my own, honest opinion)
+Version: Paperback from publisher (all views are my own, honest opinion)

 Everything changed on The Day.
 The day the windows shattered.
 The day the power stopped.
 The day Dol’s family dropped dead.
 The day Earth lost a war it didn’t know it was fighting.

 Since then, Dol has lived a simple life in the countryside — safe from the shadow of the Icon and its terrifying power.
 Hiding from the one truth she can’t avoid.

 She’s different.
 She survived.
 Why?